 For some of the middle-income countries in the study, it is evident that the number of medicines included in the publicly financed benefits package is extremely low – well below the 433 medicines deemed by WHO to be essential for addressing the most important public health needs in 2017 (WHO, 2017).

-Georgia: only around 50 outpatient medicines are covered, but from 2017 essential medicines for four chronic conditions (cardiovascular disease, including hypertension; COPD, diabetes and thyroid diseases) are available to poor people at no cost (Richardson & Berdzuli, 2017).
+Georgia: only around 50 outpatient medicines are covered under UHC program, but from 2017 essential medicines for main chronic conditions (cardiovascular disease, including hypertension; COPD, diabetes and thyroid diseases, epilepsy and Parkinson’s disease) are available to poor people at no cost and from 2018, for pensioners and persons with disabilities - at half price (Richardson & Berdzuli, 2017; MoLHSA).

 Kyrgyzstan: the only outpatient medicines covered are for epilepsy, asthma, schizophrenia, affective disorders and cancer (available to all residents, regardless of coverage status) and asthma, hypertension, other cardiovascular conditions and pneumonia (available to the 74% of the population who have paid contributions or are exempt from contributions) (Jakab et al., 2018).